Camping: San Juan Islands What You Need to Know

 San Juan Islands is a great place to vacation with wildlife but let’s face it, sometimes you want to camp in style.
 Glamping is the art of doing just that.
 Here is a list of some of the island’s glamping options as well as cabins and lodges.

-Camping on San Juan Islands at Lakedale Resort
+Camping on the San Juan Islands at Lakedale Resort

 With over six sleeping accommodations including a fully functional yurt and hotel lodge, this lakeside resort in Friday Harbor, Wa is sure to fulfill any glamping space you’re looking for!
 Their largest camping cabin sleeps up to 6 people and pets are allowed in both the log cabins and lake house.
 Don’t worry about bringing your own linens as the canvas cabins, yurts, and lake house all have bed and bath sets.
 Free showers and restrooms are available to those who require them during their stay.